Keto Pumpkin Cheesecake Recipe

 - 1 cup heavy cream

-- 2 tablespoon Joy Filled Eats Sweetener (or see alternatives in recipe notes) optional
+- 2 tbsp Joy Filled Eats Sweetener (or see alternatives in recipe notes) optional

 Instructions